dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 I didn’t know any of that yet.
 I was just lucky, because if They had known what was going on someone would have leaped in to distract me at that moment, boxer shorts or no.

 When I opened the paper, the title said <i>Disney Utilidor System™ Seahaven Island</i>.
 Gray lines showed a map of the island, with street names and prominent landmarks.
-I was familiar with that.
-But it was the black lines that made me weak in the knees.
-I sat down in my chair again.
+I was I was familiar with that.
+But it was the black lines that forced me to sit down in my chair again.

 The black lines showed a system of tunnels that ran under the city.
+They were not water mains or storm drains.
+They had restrooms marked.
 The tunnels connected to every house, every business, and City Hall, circled in blue pen.
-A tunnel even led under the bridge and off the page.

-I thought of the exit sign over the copy room door.
+I thought of the exit sign over the copy room, where I had found the map, and of the light that disappeared from right to left.
 City Hall didn’t need an emergency exit on the outside.
 It had an escape tunnel in the copy room.

-But I hadn’t seen any door or tunnel when I looked into the copy room.
-Only the copy machine.
+But not an obvious one.
+All I had seen was the copy machine.

 The copy machine.
 The same kind of copy machine that was in the library.
 The one that looked a lot like an ordinary home clothes dryer.
 And a lot like an electrical whatever in the middle of the forest.